dogecoin/dogecoin/doc/gitian-building.md

     permitted by applicable law.
     root@debian:~#

-Replace `root` with `debian` to log in as user.
+Replace `root` with `debian` to log in as a user.

 Setting up Debian for Gitian building
 --------------------------------------

-In this section we will be setting up the Debian installation for Gitian building.
+In this section, we will be setting up the Debian installation for Gitian building.

 First we need to log in as `root` to set up dependencies and make sure that our user can use the sudo command.
 Type/paste the following in the terminal: